 What is neuroblastoma?

 Neuroblastoma is a type of cancer that causes developing nerve cells to become tumors.
 The tumors usually develop in glands near the kidneys called adrenal glands.
-Tumors may develop along your child's spine, or in his abdomen, chest, neck, or pelvis.
+Tumors may develop along your child's spine, or in his or her abdomen, chest, neck, or pelvis.
 A tumor may start in one place and metastasize (spread) to another.
 Neuroblastoma usually affects children younger than 5 years but can affect children up to 10 years old.
 The cause is not known.
-Your child may have an increased risk if other members of his family had neuroblastoma.
+Your child may have an increased risk if other members of his or her family had neuroblastoma.

 What are the signs and symptoms of neuroblastoma?